Stability of political structures modeled by simplicial complexes under mediation, splitting, and shellability

 \end{section}

 \begin{section}{Overview of some basic concepts and results} The cited literature - especially \cite{Keiding, Brooks, MV21} - provides a detailed introduction to the terminology of political structures, as well as the necessary background on simplicial complexes.
-Accordingly, here we will limit ourselves to a brief review of key concepts and results that are directly relevant to the problems under consideration.
+Accordingly, here we will limit ourselves to a brief review of key concepts and results that are directly relevant to the problems under consideration, and construct several illustrative examples.

 \begin{defin} A \textit{political structure} $P = (A, \mathcal{C})$ is an ordered pair consisting of a finite set $A$ of \textit{agents} and a collection $\mathcal{C}$ of \textit{viable configurations} -- subsets of $A$ that satisfy two natural conditions: (i) each agent individually forms a viable configuration, and (ii) every subset of a viable configuration is a viable configuration. \end{defin}